Puppy sports are a great way to strengthen your bond, whilst also building fitness for both you and your dog!

 You can find out more about obedience training and events on The Kennel Club website.

 Dog diving is a relatively new dog sport, and it’s perfect for all those pups who love to splash around in the water.
 Hugely popular in the US, where it began as ‘dock diving’, dog diving is now a big crowd pleaser at UK exhibitions and events.
-The sport involves canine competitors taking it in turns to dive off a ramp into a pool of water to retrieve a toy.
+The sport involves canine competitors taking turns to dive off a ramp into a pool of water to retrieve a toy.
 Quite simply, the winner is the dog that jumps the furthest.
 And don't worry about the dogs taking part: you can see the fun they have in the wagging of their tails and the enthusiastic way they launch themselves into the water!

 Flying disc is another favourite in the world of dog sports, although you'll probably know it better as playing dog Frisbee in the park.
 Chances are you’ve already played a game with your dog; at its simplest, flying disc is about you throwing the disc, and your agile dog running and catching it.